The Duel at Daytona

-The Bluegreen Vacations Duel, formerly known as the Twin 125s, is a NASCAR Cup Series preliminary event to the Daytona 500 held annually in February at Daytona International Speedway.
+The Duel at Daytona, formerly known as the Twin 125s, is a NASCAR Cup Series preliminary event to the Daytona 500 held annually in February at Daytona International Speedway.
 It consists of two 150 mi races, which both serve as a qualifying race for the Daytona 500.
 The finishing order in the two 150 mi races, held on the Thursday before the Daytona 500, determine the starting lineup for the Daytona 500 held on race day.

 Qualifying for the Daytona 500 is unique in NASCAR.
 Only the two front row starters (the pole and "outside pole") are determined by the standard knockout qualifying system.
 For all other drivers it only determines their starting position in their Duel, with odd placed cars being entered into the first Duel and even placed cars going in the second.
 After the Top 2 positions are locked in, the next 30 places of starting grid of the Daytona 500 is set by the finishing order of these two races with the top 15 (excluding pole winner and outside pole) making up the next 15 places on the inside and outside lanes respectively.
 After the Duels are completed the four fastest non-qualifiers by time and finally the six or seven (if no past champion's exemption is needed) highest-earning teams in points (from the previous season's standings) not in the race yet advance (also set by time), and the starting grid for the Daytona 500 would then be set.
 The order is still subject to change if technical regulations are violated.